How to Get a Construction Equipment & Machinery Trading License in Dubai

 The typical processing timeline for a straightforward application is 5 to 10 working days.
 More complex structures involving multiple shareholders or additional approvals may take slightly longer.

-Indicative costs include the licence registration fee, which varies depending on the package selected, visa allocation fees per person, and facility charges.
+Indicative costs include the license registration fee, which varies depending on the package selected, visa allocation fees per person, and facility charges.
 Flexi-desk arrangements are the most cost-effective starting point for traders who do not require immediate warehouse space.
 It is advisable to request a tailored quote from a business setup adviser, as package pricing at Dubai South is structured to accommodate businesses of varying sizes.

 Licensing and Compliance Requirements